 Hiring is hard, especially for startups.
 The good news is that you can broaden your search beyond U.S. borders, and you may find your next superstar employee in the process.
 A Harvard Business School study found that immigrants have a disproportionately higher knack for entrepreneurship.
 Exactly the trait you need to succeed.

-Let’s set a few potential hiring scenarios: you’re a small startup working with two other people at a co-working space and you need to hire a data-savvy growth hacker to boost digital marketing.
-Maybe you have a dozen employees and you’ve secured a few million dollars in funding and you need another talented engineer.
+Let’s set a few potential hiring scenarios: you’re a small startup working with two other people at a coworking space, and you need to hire a data-savvy growth hacker to boost digital marketing.
+Maybe you have a dozen employees, have secured a few million dollars in funding, and need another talented engineer.
 Even if you have hundreds of employees, every hire is critical.

-Finding the best candidate is important for a startup of any size, and you simply can’t lose precious months, and dollars, on the wrong hire.
+Finding the best candidate is important for a startup of any size, and you can’t lose precious months and dollars on the wrong hire.
 Startups move fast, and you need employees who can keep up.